shrine-maiden-heavy-industries/torii-ila/CONTRIBUTING.md

 ### Submitting a Pull Request

 > [!IMPORTANT]
-> Torii uses a [git rebase] based workflow to maintain a linear history and avoid merge commits.
+> Torii ILA uses a [git rebase] based workflow to maintain a linear history and avoid merge commits.

 Once your changes are done, tested, and you're happy with them, then now to open a pull request against the Torii ILA repository.